kudobuilder/kudo/keps/0017-pipe-tasks.md

 ### Limitations
 - File generating Pod has to be side-effect free (meaning side-effects that are observable outside of the container like a 3rd party API call) as the container might be executed multiple times on failure.
 A `restartPolicy: OnFailure` is used for the pipe pod.
 - Only files <1Mb are applicable to be stored as ConfigMap or Secret.
+A pipe task will fail should it try to copy files >1Mb

 ### Implementation Details/Notes/Constraints
 There are several ways to implement pipe tasks, each one having its challenges and complexities.
 The approach below allows us not to worry about Pod container life-cycle as well as keep the storing logic in the KUDO controller: